COMCIFS/comcifs.github.io/draft/CIF_processes_discussion.md

 ## Creating procedures: procedure number 1

-The following three steps and documents should be tracked on a
-website: either in the IUCr CIF area, or Github repository, or both.

 The type of work that COMCIFS does is similar to the W3C and other standards bodies.
 I suggest that the International Virtual Observatory Alliance documentation standards are a good reference point